pradip455/Excl_dashboard_project/README.md

 ## **Questions (KPIs)**

--Compare the sales and orders using single chart.
+.Compare the sales and orders using single chart.

--Which month got the highest sales and orders?
+.Which month got the highest sales and orders?

 -Who purchased more - Men or Women?